-Pancakes, frites, cheese, ice cream.
-Even adults love fun Dutch food.
-Every city and town has at least one weekly outdoor market where there are often stalls selling all sorts of tasty items; don’t miss the unique holiday treats such as poffertjes (tiny Dutch pancakes), that are served up in winter.
+Pancakes, frites, cheese, ice cream – even adults love fun Dutch food.
+Every city and town has at least one weekly outdoor market where there are often stalls selling all sorts of tasty items; don’t miss the unique holiday treats such as poffertjes (tiny Dutch pancakes), which are served up in winter.

 - Albert Cuypmarkt, Amsterdam For stroopwafels (caramel-syrup-filled waffles), fruit smoothies, chocolate, sweets and fresh fruit.

 - De IJsmaker, Rotterdam A trio of urban ice-cream parlours serving absolutely fabulous, Italian-style gelato.